Marker Logo

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical date for this entry is June 16, 1913.

 Location.
 40° 19.53′ N, 78° 55.103′ W. Marker is in Johnstown, Pennsylvania, in Cambria County.
-Marker is on Main Street near Franklin Street, on the left when traveling east.
+It is on Main Street near Franklin Street, on the left when traveling east.
 Monument is in Central Park.
 Touch for map.
 Marker is in this post office area: Johnstown PA 15901, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Central Park (a few steps from this marker); Greater Johnstown Flood Victims (within shouting distance of this marker); Johnstown Veterans and War Memorial (within shouting distance of this marker); The Grand Army of the Republic Hall
+At least 8 other markers are within walking distance of this marker: Central Park (a few steps from this marker); Greater Johnstown Flood Victims (within shouting distance of this marker); Johnstown Veterans and War Memorial (within shouting distance of this marker); The Grand Army of the Republic Hall

 Paid Advertisement